facebookresearch/SentEval/README.md

 ## Download datasets
-To get all the transfer tasks datasets, run (in data/):
+To get all the transfer tasks datasets, run (in data/downstream/):
 ```bash
 ./get_transfer_data.bash
 ```
-This will automatically download and preprocess the datasets, and store them in data/senteval_data (warning: for MacOS users, you may have to use p7zip instead of unzip).
+This will automatically download and preprocess the downstream datasets, and store them in data/downstream (warning: for MacOS users, you may have to use p7zip instead of unzip).
+The probing tasks are already in data/probing by default.

 ## How to use SentEval: examples